rodrigojb/rodrigojb/README.md

 ### Hi there 👋

-I'm Rodrigo Ballestero, a curious and passionate Site Reliability Engineer @TokkoLabs.
+I'm Rodrigo Ballestero, a curious and passionate Site Reliability Engineer @TokkoLabs from Argentina.

+Excited about DevOps culture.

+Currently I have fun with Docker, Kubernetes and other friends.

 Check my [LinkedIn profile](https://www.linkedin.com/in/ballesterorj/).